longbeebee/how-to-deploy-a-project-with-Coolify/README.md

     ![coolify_3](coolify_3.png)

-      - Note: There are so many resources you could deployment (maybe we deploy a Bitcoin miner service in the future :D ).
+      <strong>There are so many resources you could deployment ( maybe we deploy a Bitcoin miner service in the future :D ).</strong>
       - 2: In this guide, we choose the private repository.

     ![coolify_4](coolify_4.png)

-      - Note: You must be adding your SSH key of your Github in Security.
+      <strong>You must be adding your SSH key of your Github in Security.</strong>
       - Reference: [Setup SSH Key](https://coolify.io/docs/knowledge-base/git/github/integration).

     ![coolify_5](coolify_5.png)